MiyuruThathsara/miyuruthathsara.github.io/index.md

 ## Achievements
 - Dean’s List at University of Moratuwa (Semesters&nbsp;1, 2, 3, 6 and 8)
-- Represented Nalanda College in science society quiz competitions (2014–2015)
-  First runners up at Devi Balika College quiz and finalist in Royal College quiz
 - Distinction pass at the 2014 Olympiad Mathematics Competition
 - Chess team captain (2005–2010) with national‑level placements

 ## Activities & Hobbies
-Enjoy playing badminton, cricket and chess.
-More keen of sharing knowledge with my research and development community.
+- Enjoy playing badminton, cricket, and chess.
+- More keen on sharing knowledge with my research and development community.

 ## Contact
 - Email: [mthathsara@outlook.com](mailto:mthathsara@outlook.com)